foss4g-forge/pyqtwebkit-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Python binding of the cross-platform GUI toolkit Qt.
+QtWebKit only.

 "PyQt is a set of Python v2 and v3 bindings for The Qt Company's Qt application framework and runs on all platforms supported by Qt including